danog/MadelineProtoDocs/docs/docs/UPDATES.md

 Cons of using ORM `DbArray` properties:

 * Reads and writes are not atomic.
-Since each handler is started in a concurrent green thread, race conditions may ensue, thus accesses must be syncronized where and if needed using [amphp/sync](https://github.com/amphp/sync).
+Since each handler is started in a concurrent green thread (fiber), race conditions may ensue, thus accesses must be syncronized where and if needed using [amphp/sync](https://github.com/amphp/sync).
 * Slower than raw properties (**much** slower if caching is fully disabled).

 Both raw properties and ORM `DbArray` properties are ultimately persisted on the database.